cloudfoundry/docs-dev-guide/bind-services/user-provided.html.md

 User-provided service instances are service instances which have been provisioned outside of Cloud Foundry.
 For example, a DBA may provide a developer with credentials to an Oracle database managed outside of, and unknown to Cloud Foundry.
 Rather than hard coding credentials for these instances into your applications, you can create a mock service instance in Cloud Foundry to represent an external resource using the familiar `create-service` command, and provide whatever credentials your application requires.
 Once created, user-provided service instances behave just like other service instances.

 When creating a user-provided instance, Cloud Foundry will ask you to provide a name for the service instance and the parameters for your credentials.
-Credential parameters are a comma-delimated list.
+Credential parameters are a comma-delimited list.
 You'll then be prompted to enter a value for each parameter.

 <pre class="terminal">
 $ cf create-service user-provided